 The plan addresses all areas of waste management, from waste prevention and minimisation (waste avoidance) to its collection, treatment, recovery and final disposal.
 It does not only address the practicalities of waste management, but also the issues of public education and changing concepts, as these are vital to a successful management system.
 The cost of and data of waste management are also explored.
 The plan is guided by national and provincial legislation and new municipal by-laws will be drafted to enforce the recommendations of the plan.
+The new municipal by-law was develop and approved by council for implementation.

 There are 9 licenced waste disposal facilities in the Cederberg Municipal area with three not operational.
 The sites are the Clanwilliam, Lamberts Bay, Elands Bay, Graafwater, Leipoldtville, Wupperthal, Eselbank, Algeria and Citrusdal.
-Refuse removal to these sites is mainly done by the Cederberg Municipality.
+The following sites are not operational nl.
+Graafwater, Algeria and Lelpoldtsville Refuse removal to these sites is mainly done by the Cederberg Municipality.
 The volume of waste to be disposed is a measurement of the success achieved with waste avoidance and waste reduction.
 In this regard, the disposal of no recoverable waste will only be allowed at properly engineered waste disposal sites that are licensed by the relevant statutory authority and that are operated and audited in terms of the relevant permit conditions.
 All sites are to be closed and rehabilitated, except Citrusdal and Clanwilliam.
 These two sites must be closed and rehabilitated when the regional site is operational.
 The following sites: Clanwilliam, Lamberts Bay, Citrusdal and Elands Bay apply for extension and granted by DEADP.